cannlytics/cannlytics/cannlytics/readme.md

 ## 🛡️ Metrc <a name="metrc"></a>

-Cannlytics supports [Metrc](https://api-ca.metrc.com/Documentation) out-of-the-box.
-Simply plug in your API keys and you're off to the races.
+Cannlytics supports [Metrc](https://metrc.com) out-of-the-box.
+You can use the `cannlytics.metrc` module to securely interface with the Metrc API and perform all operations needed for compliance.
+Simply plug in your vendor and user API keys, specify your state of operations, and you're off to the races.

 ```py
 from cannlytics import metrc